hexpm/hexpm/lib/hexpm_web/templates/policy/tos.html.md

-## Terms of Service

-By accessing or using the hex.pm or hexdocs.pm websites, HTTP API, repository or associated services (collectively, the "Services") you are agreeing to be bound by this Terms of Service ("Terms").
+###### By accessing or using the hex.pm or hexdocs.pm websites, HTTP API, repository or associated services (collectively, the "Services") you are agreeing to be bound by this Terms of Service ("Terms").
 Six Colors AB ("Six Colors") operates each of these services.
 Any information, text, graphics or other material on Services (collectively, the "Content") is also covered by the Terms.

-### 1. Basic Terms
+### Basic Terms

 You are responsible for your use of the Services and any Content you post to the Services.
 Content you post publicly to the Services can be viewed by anyone using the Services or using third party services.
 All Content you post to the Services is subject to these terms.